Skjeggy/dataing/2_semester/IKT207/Utkast til asgm1.md

 Ransomware is a type of malware that aims to encrypt a victim's files in such a way that their computer, or access to their files, is disabled.
 A message is then displayed, serving as the ransom note, giving detailed instruction as to how the victim can retrieve their computer or files.
 Usually this is done by paying a ransom to the criminals behind the attack. [[@okaneEvolutionRansomware2018]]

+# A brief history of ransomware
+The founder of ransomware, Joseph Popp, originally created a Trojan with a ransomware called "AIDS" in 1989.
+He used a floppy disc as an attack vector and after it encrypted the victim's C: drive, it demanded 189 USD to be sent to p

 ## Criminals